gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - A practical Node build CLI now exists in `gustwind-node/cli.ts`.
 - Current scope is intentionally narrow: version output and static build.
 - Full command-surface replacement for `gustwind-cli/mod.ts` is still not a target.
+- The quality gate now verifies that the Node CLI can build the repository.

 ## Phase 5: Node dev server on Vite